-You simply replace the old cylinder with a new one and work backwards.
-If the shaft on the new cylinder is too long don't worry; it's scored to make it easy to break a bit off.
+If there is one, take the old Yale lock off by unscrewing it, and keep it in a safe place in case you are accused of theft.
+Replace the old cylinder with a new one and put the lock back on.
+If the shaft on the new cylinder is too long don't worry - it's scored to make it easy to break a bit off.

-This type of lock will do for the time being, as it's quick to fit, but you need to add a stronger lock, such as a mortice, which is fitted into the door, so that the owner can't enter 'without violence' by slipping the lock.
+This type of lock will do for the time being, as it's quick to fit, but you'll need to add a stronger lock, such as a mortice, which is fitted into the door, so that the owner can't enter 'without violence' by slipping the lock.
+An old mortice lock can sometimes be removed from the inside with a hacksaw blade, or chiselled out.

 If you get in the back, you can fit a security chain before you change the Yale-type lock.
-A chain is a good idea for a squat anyway (Particularly if you have another way of seeing who is at the door).
-You can get them with locks incorporated in them so keyholders can unlock them from the outside as well.
+A chain is a good idea for a squat anyway, as it gives you a way of seeing who is at the door.